Last Updated on November 4, 2020

 In fact you'll find thousands of energy ball recipes on the web and that is wonderful.
 Still I ask myself, did they hide under a rock or where have they been all my life?
 These little treats can't gain enough spotlight, as they are quick and super easy to prepare, full of valuable nutrients, filling, affordable and so yummy.

-We love energy balls and so far we don’t know anybody who doesn’t like them when introduced to this yummy snack idea.
+We love them and so far we don't know anybody who doesn't like them when introduced to these yummy high-fiber snacks.

 Love at second taste